sturobson/rwd-js-patterns/README.md

 # Responsive Vanilla JavaScript Patterns

 A codebase of simple JavaScript patterns for responsive web design that don't rely on jQuery.

+## navicon menu show/hide toggle

+A simple show/hide toggle created using document.getElementById(id) to show or hide the navigation.